EliahKagan/algal/README.md

 ### “The Open Window”

 The short story “The Open Window” by Saki (H.H.
-Munro), which is in the public domain, is used, including with modification, as model input.
+Munro), which is in the public domain, is used, both with and without intentional modification, as model input.

 See [`the_open_window.md`](the_open_window.md) for details.